 Abstract: Clinical Issue:

-Knee Arthroplasty, include Total Knee Arthroplasty (TKA) and Unicompartmental Knee Arthroplasty (UKA), these kind of procedure are more complex and need prepare many instruments, and because these instruments are provided by manufacturer's representative, standard package suit unavailable, it is very difficult for the nurses to manage the instruments during the operation, many facility depends manufacturer's representative provide support the surgeon during the procedure.
+Knee Arthroplasty, including Total Knee Arthroplasty (TKA) and Unicompartmental Knee Arthroplasty (UKA), are more complex procedures in which you need to prepare many instruments.
+Because these instruments are provided by a manufacturer's representative, standard package is often unavailable.
+As such, it is very difficult for the nurses to manage the instruments during the operation, requiring many facilities to depend on the manufacturer's representative to support the surgeon during the procedure.